CarlosCoba/XookSuut-code/README.rst

 Use
 ===========

-XS is designed to run in command line, but you can easely set-up a python script .py so you can run it as a script.
+XS is designed to run in command line, although you can easely set-up a python script .py so you can run it as a script.
 This last could be very usefull in case you want to analyse several objects in parallel !
 Please read the run_example.txt file to see how to run XS.
 XS requires a 2D velocity map in (km/s) and optionally a map containing the uncertainties on the velocities.